 - 3. Invert it, this will make it into a negative.
 Colors → Invert

-- 6. Now that your digital negative is ready,you can save it or export it to another file format and print it on a transparency film.
+- 6. Now that your digital negative is ready, you can save it or export it to another file format and print it on a transparency film.
 We use an Epson printer on the highest quality setting, and Epson premium glossy paper type.
 You might have to research what the best settings are for your printer and printing dark transparencies.
 It is important to print on Greyscale, as you only want black and shades on of black in your print, other colours can interfere with the exposure.

 - 7. Once your transparency printed and dried, you will need to place it print side down on your coated paper to ensure best contact.
-Exposing should be done with a consistent light source like a UV lamp.
-See our other tutorial from before about establishing exposure the right exposure time.
+Exposing best be done with a consistent light source like a UV lamp.
+See our other tutorial from before about establishing the right exposure time read more....

-And here is the end result (we used our hobby uv lamp for exposure):
+And here is the end result, we used our UV Lamps for exposure.